-We’ve been told we’re smitten with Montreal because it’s summer, and apparently everyone loves it in summer.
+We’ve been told we’re smitten with Montreal because it’s summer, and apparently, everyone loves it here in the summer.
 I guess we’ll see, but for now, here are our top things to do in Montreal.
-Also, be sure to check out Tourisme Montréal’s list of Montreal Things to Do.

 Climbing Mont Royal using the direct route via the stairs is pretty hard work.
 You can get up and back in an hour or so if you really hustle.
 It’s a great workout for aspiring mountaineers and those who’ve feasted on the local cuisine (see poutine above).

 Olive et GourmandoAlso, every Sunday during summer, hippies and non-hippies alike congregate around the George-Étienne Cartier Statue to play bongo and djembe drums (aka Tam Tams).
 It’s a real spectacle, and often surrounded by other activities such as Medieval sword fighting, circus acts and ubiquitous picnics.
 Grab some French cheese, water crackers and a bottle of vin beforehand, find a patch of luscious grass, and take a seat to enjoy the raw beats.